| CHAPTER H8 THE AGE OF AQUINAS (1300 - 2nd COMING) |

 fervently, and sincerely believe is right and good – just like atheists do.
 And

-living today are appallingly ignorant of the Bible, they neither fear the wrath
+Christians living today are appallingly ignorant of the Bible, they neither

-of God nor hesitate to open their ignorant mouths and voice their ignorant
+fear the wrath of God nor hesitate to open their ignorant mouths and voice

-opinions as if they really are independent, legitimate authorities.
-Because of
+their ignorant opinions as if they really are independent, legitimate

-because they are contrary to the Reason God put into us.
-Because of Aquinas
+17:9 are invalid because they are contrary to the Reason God put into us.

-Christianity produced men like Noah Webster who thought, worshipped, and lived
+Because of Aquinas Christianity produced men like Noah Webster who thought,

-according to Reason, according to what was right in their own eyes.
+worshipped, and lived according to Reason, according to what was right in their

 Aquinas’